This program is for:

 Adult Volunteer

-Mentors and pod leaders – Adult Volunteers play a key role at Camp fYrefly.
-Acting as a resource for both Youth Leaders and campers, they help enhance the Camp fYrefly experience and serve to open up spaces for informal education and intergenerational role modelling.
+Adult Leaders play a key role at Camp fYrefly.
+Acting as a resource for both Youth Leaders and campers, they help enhance the camp experience and open spaces for informal education and inter-generational role modelling.
+Along with Youth Leaders, Adult Volunteers support and provide guidance at pod meetings, special events and workshops.
+They build relationships with Youth Leaders and campers, offering mentorship and acting as a bridge to the appropriate resource.
+Adult Leaders build their skills in leadership, collaboration and problem solving.

-Camp is a space of fun, excitement, curiosity, and introspection.
-It is also a space for emotional reflection, processing, and exploration of identity.
-Sometimes Adult Volunteers will find themselves in a quiet sharing circle, and other times in a loud and boisterous lodge.
-It is a rustic natural site with dorm-style accommodations and bunk beds.
-Volunteer roles may involve guiding conversations in workshops or singing around a campfire.
-You may find yourself supporting a camper through a challenging conversation about family rejection or a celebration of the new pronoun they chose.
+Camp is a space of excitement and curiosity.
+It is also a space for emotional reflection and identity exploration.
+Sometimes Adult Leaders will find themselves in a quiet sharing circle, and other times in a loud and busy lodge.
+It is a woodsy natural site with dorm-style accommodations and bunk beds.
+Adult Leader roles may involve guiding conversations in workshops or singing around a campfire.
+Camp can be both joyful and challenging.
+It’s important that Adult Leaders act with empathy, flexibility, and resiliency.

 Training

-As recognition of your commitment, Adult Volunteers will receive a sliding scale honorarium up to $250, depending on need.
+As recognition of your commitment, Adult Volunteers will receive a sliding scale honorarium of up to $250.

 Training

-As recognition of your commitment, Counselling/Mental Health Team Volunteers will receive a sliding scale honorarium of up to $250, depending on need.
+As recognition of your commitment, Mental Health Volunteers will receive a sliding scale honorarium of up to $250.

 Artist in Residence

-We’re looking for either emerging or established artists who have experience working with youth, are interested in and open to using alternative media (both in art and in program delivery), and demonstrated leadership experience.
+We’re looking for emerging or established artists with demonstrated leadership experience who have experience working with youth and are interested in and open to using alternative media (both in art and in program delivery).

-• Approximately 15 hours prep time (includes planning meetings and training) as well as joining on location for the full duration of Camp (five days/four nights for volunteers; first day without campers), and debrief.
+- Attending planning meetings and training, as well as joining on location for the full duration of Camp (five days/four nights; first day without campers) and debrief.

 As recognition of their commitment, the Artist in Residence can receive an honorarium of up to $1500.

-1. Submit the following through our online form:
+- Prepare the following responses to submit through our online application form:

-Additionally, be prepared to share your thoughts on working with 2SLGBTQINA+ youth, values on social justice and workshop ideas.
+Additionally, be prepared to share your thoughts on working with 2SLGBTQ+ youth, values on social justice and workshop ideas.